freedomofpress/securedrop-docs/docs/admin/installation/create_admin_account.rst

 delete) other user accounts through the web interface.

 You must create the first admin account on the *Journalist Interface* by running a command on the *Application Server*.
-After that, the Journalist Interface admin can create additional accounts through the web interface.
+After that, the admin can create additional accounts through the web-based *Journalist Interface*.

 .. _Create Admin CLI: